A step-by-step look at the protective services officer (PSO) recruitment process.

 - grip test (30kg in each hand)

-- Illinois agility run (20 seconds)
+- Illinois agility run (20 seconds or less)

 - push-ups (five successive push-ups on toes)